wizardgsz/kobackupdec.NET/README.md

 Here it is my "porting" in .NET, credit goes to [dfirfpi](https://github.com/dfirfpi) for its original idea and implementation.

 For any further information, please read:
-* the blog post at https://blog.digital-forensics.it/2019/07/huawei-backup-decryptor.html
+* the blog post at [ZENA FORENSICS](https://blog.digital-forensics.it/2019/07/huawei-backup-decryptor.html)
 * the [kobackupdec](https://github.com/RealityNet/kobackupdec) script for Python3

 ## Usage